| Stonefield Query SDK |

 To specify that a field from a related table is displayed in place of this field, choose the Special page, turn on the Display Field From Related Table option, select the desired table from the Table drop-down list (only tables that are parent tables in relationships to the current table are available; also, the relationships must be simple ones, as complex relationships aren't supported with this feature) and the desired field from the Field drop-down list.

-If you want comments about a field available to your user, such as a detailed description of the purpose or contents of a field, enter them on the Comment page.
+• Comments: if you want comments about a field available to your user, such as a detailed description of the purpose or contents of a field, enter them into Comments.
 Any comments you enter are displayed in the Comments page of the Field Properties dialog in Stonefield Query.